Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Injecting a Controller ###

-In this exercise, you will learn how to use Dependency Injection in MVC Controllers by integrating Unity Application Block.
+In this exercise, you will learn how to use Dependency Injection in MVC Controllers by integrating Unity using a NuGet Package.
 For that reason, you will include services into your MVC Music Store controllers to separate the logic from the data access.
-The services will create a new dependence in the controller constructor, which will be resolved using Dependency Injection with the help of **Unity** Application Block.
+The services will create a new dependence in the controller constructor, which will be resolved using Dependency Injection with the help of **Unity**.

 This approach will show you how to generate less coupled applications, which are more flexible and easier to maintain and test.
 You will also learn how to integrate MVC with Unity.